MostefaBen/Youtube-API/README.md

 ##4 from this screen copy your 'Youtube API Key'

-##4 open a command window or from your terminal you can install Google API client:
+##5 open a command window or from your terminal you can install Google API client:
-##\>\> pip install --upgrade google-api-python-client
+\>\> pip install --upgrade google-api-python-client

+# installation of MongoDB database:
+##1 go to MongoDB web site and download MongoDB server: https://www.mongodb.com/what-is-mongodb